 The observed discrepancy may be associated with the boundary conditions explored in Ref.~\cite{Lee:2006:polarisability}.
-While a fixed spatial boundary condition avoids the uniform magnetic field quantisation condition of \autoref{eq:qc}, it is difficult to avoid the spatial boundary in the lattice QCD simulations introducing new systematic errors.
+While a fixed spatial boundary condition avoids the uniform magnetic-field quantization condition of \autoref{eq:qc}, it is difficult to avoid the spatial boundary in the lattice QCD simulations introducing new systematic errors.

-The lattice simulation of Ref.~\cite{Chang:2015:polarisability} determined the polarisability of the proton and neutron at $m_{\pi}\sim 806\,$MeV.
+The lattice simulation of Ref.~\cite{Chang:2015:polarisability} determined the polarizability of the proton and neutron at $m_{\pi}\sim 806\,$MeV.
 Again, the neutron results presented there are small at approximately half that presented here.
 In the case of the proton, they do attempt to fit the Landau term, using their smaller field strength correlation functions to identify which Landau level the particle rests in.
 They fit for the $n$th Landau level, allowing $n$ to take a positive real value.
 As $n$ should be an integer, they round the resulting value.
 However, due to the magnitude of the Landau term relative to the energy shift, their approach introduces a large uncertainty into the energy shift.
 As such, we do not consider their proton results further.
-Perhaps it is worthy to note, our use of Landau mode projection at the baryon sink removes all uncertainty surrounding the Landau levels.
+Perhaps it is worthy to note, our use of Landau-mode projection at the baryon sink removes all uncertainty surrounding the Landau levels.

-Finally, Bignell {\it et al.} \cite{bignell2020nucleon} determined the proton and neutron magnetic polarisabilities on the PACS-CS ensembles using similar methods which we have extended herein.
+Finally, Bignell {\it et al.} \cite{bignell2020nucleon} determined the proton and neutron magnetic polarizabilities on the PACS-CS ensembles using similar methods which we have extended herein.
 The most important extensions include the single-state isolation analysis in all correlators, the consideration of several fit windows through weighted averaging, and much higher statistics.

-Our neutron results have a larger slope with respect to $m_\pi^2$ but extrapolate to the same value at the physical point.
-Increased statistics and associated methods have resolved smaller polarisability values for the proton at the two lightest quark masses considered, increasing the slope with respect to $m_\pi^2$ and producing smaller proton magnetic polarisabilities, bringing the previous value of $2.79(22)(16) \times 10^{-4}\,$fm${}^3$ to $2.12(17)(16) \times 10^{-4}\,$fm${}^3$, just outside of $1\sigma$ agreement.
+It is the latter consideration that has led to a notable change in the magnetic polarizability of the proton.
+The current work has 8 times the statistics and this has enabled the explicit examination of the excited-state contamination in each of the correlation functions prior to combining them to obtain the polarizability.
+This contrasts the analysis possible in Bignell {\it et al.} \cite{bignell2020nucleon} where excited-state contamination was examined only in the ratio after combining the correlation functions to access the magnetic polarizability energy shift $\delta E_{\beta}$.